tchibatron/dbeaver/Panels.md

 [[images/ug/Panels.png]]

-This additional pane appears only when you open one of the three panels:
+This additional pane appears only when you open one of the four panels:
+* Calc
-* Aggregate columns
+* Grouping
 * Metadata
 * Value viewer (default)